Structural Periodic Vector Autoregressions: Introduction

 \section{Introduction}

 Macroeconomic time series often exhibit seasonal structure defined as recurrent intra-year movement.
 The reasons for seasonal fluctuations in economic time series are manifold.
 Classical literature as, for instance, \cite{hylleberg1992modelling}, \cite{hylleberg1993seasonality}, \cite{canova1995seasonal} and \cite{franses1996recent} argue that seasonality of time series may be caused by calendar and weather effects or by seasonally varying behavior of economic agents, among others.
-The standard approach to deal with seasonality is to remove the seasonal structure of macroeconomic time series by using seasonal adjustment methods prior to a further analysis.
-The most popular approaches are the classical X-11 seasonal adjustment program established by \cite{shishkin1967x}, the TRAMO/SEATS program by \cite{gomez1996programs} and model-based upgrades X-12-ARIMA \citep{findley1998new} and X-13-ARIMA-SEATS \citep{monsell2007x}.
-In the literature, seasonal adjustment methods are often controversial due to their high complexity, lack of linkage to economic theory and the resulting lack of transparency; see, for instance, \cite{gersovitz1978seasonality}, \cite{bell1984issues}, \cite{osborn1989performance} and \cite{franses1996recent}. \cite{ghysels1996seasonal} and \cite{ghysels2001econometric} figure out that seasonal adjustment methods may distort the structure of data leading to misspecified standard errors and inference.
-Recently, \cite{doppelt2021should} argue that the results of SVAR analyses are highly dependent on the used seasonal adjustment method and structural analyses of not seasonally adjusted data should be prefered.
-Furthermore, even after applying seasonal adjustment methods, the seasonally adjusted data may still display seasonal structure; see \cite{del2004consequences}, \cite{bell2012unit} and \cite{findley2017detecting}.
-As an example, \cite{rudebusch2015puzzle} and \cite{lunsford2017lingering} found residual or leftower seasonality in seasonally adjusted GDP estimates by the Bureau of Economic Analysis (BEA).
-Even after BEA introduced a new estimation strategy to remove residual seasonality of seasonally adjusted GDP and GDI and their components in 2018, \cite{consolvo2019residual} detected remaining residual seasonality in adjusted GDP estimates after BEAs improvements.
+To illustrate, we consider a seasonally unadjusted monthly data set consisting of industrial production (IP), CPI inflation (INF) and the federal funds rate (FFR).
+In Figure \ref{sd_acf_data}, we present estimated spectral densities (SDs) and autocovariance functions (ACFs) for all three (univariate) time series.
+We find that IP and INF exhibit strong periodic annual patterns, while FFR shows no periodic structure at all.
+The standard approach to deal with seasonality is to remove the seasonal structure of macroeconomic time series by using seasonal adjustment methods \emph{prior} to a further analysis.
+The most popular approaches are the classical X-11 seasonal adjustment program established by \cite{shishkin1967x}, the TRAMO/SEATS program by \cite{gomez1996programs} and model-based upgrades X-12-ARIMA \citep{findley1998new}, X-13-ARIMA-SEATS \citep{monsell2007x} and Demetra$+$ \cite{eurostat2009guidelines}.
+However, by removing seasonality in raw macroeconomic data \emph{before} it is used for structural inference, this may distort valuable information in the data.
+Hence, in the literature, seasonal adjustment methods are often controversial due to their high complexity, lack of linkage to economic theory and the resulting lack of transparency; see, for instance, \cite{gersovitz1978seasonality}, \cite{bell1984issues}, \cite{osborn1989performance}, \cite{franses1996recent} and \cite{mcelroy2022review}. \cite{ghysels1996seasonal} and \cite{ghysels2001econometric} show that seasonal adjustment methods may distort the structure of the data leading to misspecified standard errors and inference.
+Recently, \cite{doppelt2021should} argue that the results of SVAR analyses are highly dependent on the used seasonal adjustment method and that structural analysis of seasonally unadjusted data should be preferred.
+For instance, when relying on the common technique of seasonal demeaning, this may not capture the entire periodic structure in the data.
+This becomes visible in Figure \ref{sd_acf_demean}, where the estimated SDs and ACFs of \emph{seasonally demeaned} IP, INF and FFR are displayed.
+Apparently, while seasonal demeaning removes almost all periodicity of INF, it is clearly not able to adequately remove the entire periodic structure of IP.
+That is, even after seasonal demeaning, IP still exhibits pronounced periodic structure.
+While this leftover periodicity is not surprising as only a simple seasonal demeaning is used to get Figure \ref{sd_acf_demean}, even after applying more sophisticated seasonal adjustment methods, the seasonally adjusted data may still display seasonal structure; see \cite{del2004consequences}, \cite{bell2012unit} and \cite{findley2017detecting}.
+As an example, \cite{rudebusch2015puzzle} and \cite{lunsford2017lingering} found residual or leftover seasonality in seasonally adjusted gross domestic product estimates by the Bureau of Economic Analysis (BEA).
+Even after BEA introduced a new estimation strategy to remove residual seasonality of macro variables in 2018, \cite{consolvo2019residual} and \cite{lunsford2025residual} detected remaining residual seasonality in several adjusted macro variables after BEAs improvements.